neondatabase/website/content/docs/guides/prisma-migrate.md

 1. Set `DATABASE_URL` to the pooled connection string for your Neon database.
 Applications that require a pooled connection should use this connection.
 1. Set `DIRECT_URL` to the direct (non-pooled) connection string.
 This is the direct connection to the database required by Prisma Migrate and other Prisma CLI operations.

-When you are finished updating your `.env` file, your variable settings should appear similar to the following:
+When you finish updating your `.env` file, your variable settings should appear similar to the following:

 <CodeBlock shouldWrap>